marcj/BetterQuitJobBundle/README.md

   - Apache + mod_php - Use Nginx + php-fpm
   - Microsoft IIS - wtf?
   - Yii - some people need a high-five. with a chair. in their face
-  - Laravel - Aren't you a front end developer in reality?
-Go back there, you 'artisan'
-  - Kohana, CodeIgniter, CakePHP, Zend -> `rm -rf /var/www` and restart your career with Symfony
+  - Kohana, CodeIgniter, CakePHP -> `rm -rf /var/www` and restart your career with Symfony/Laravel
   - SVN/CVS - Use the one and only git
   - Eclipse - You like pain, don't you?
   - Dreamweaver - kill it with fire and better use vim/phpStorm